basithxd/Analyzing-Traffic-Accidents-Patterns-Trends-and-Predictive-Insights/README.md

 # Analyzing-Traffic-Accidents-Patterns-Trends-and-Predictive-Insights
 A working demo of simple analytical technique to answer 3 research questions

-Subject: README.md – 2005–2014 UK Traffic Flow & Accident Analysis

 # 2005–2014 UK Traffic Flow and Accident Analysis

 ## Overview

 This repository contains an analytical and predictive study of road traffic accidents in **England, Scotland, and Wales** using official UK traffic and accident datasets spanning **2005–2014**.
-The project focuses on identifying patterns, trends, and predictive factors related to accident severity, casualties, police response, and time-of-day accident frequency.
+The project investigates patterns, trends, and predictive factors related to accident severity, casualties, police response, and time-of-day accident frequency.

-The analysis is implemented primarily in **R**, using machine learning models such as **Random Forests** and **Ridge Regression**.
+All analysis is conducted within **a single notebook**, implemented primarily in **R**, using machine learning techniques such as **Random Forests** and **Ridge Regression**.

 ---